skip to main content

 Interest rate Typically higher than secured loans Typically lower than unsecured loans

-Default Risk Lender can’t take personal property Your property may be sold to pay off the loan
+Default Risk Lender can’t take personal property Lender can take personal property and your property may be sold to pay off the loan

 Source: CFPB